-The 'filter' function is the same as the 'move' function, except that it does not modify nodes - it is non-destructive.
+The 'filter' function is the same as the 'ancestor' function, except that it does not modify nodes - it is non-destructive.
 If a node is unable to pass the specified traversal, it is removed from the set.
 Nodes that pass the traversal are left in place, unmodified.

 It is often desirable to filter a set by the current node name.
-This can be used to ensure that the nodes returned from a 'getByName' or 'getByValue' call are of a particular node type.
+This can be used to ensure that the nodes returned from a 'with' or 'find' call are of a particular node type.
 This example returns all nodes with an attribute with the value of "CFoo", where the resulting node is a "TYPE" node.

-filter(0, "TYPE", getByValue("CFoo"))
+filter(0, "TYPE", find("CFoo"))

-For more details on the use of the 'filter' function, see the 'move' function.
+For more details on the use of the 'filter' function, see the 'ancestor' function.

-(c) Sparx Systems 2019
+(c) Sparx Systems 2025